mateusz-z-olszewski/edgeradicator/README.md

-# edgeradicator
+# Edgeradicator
-Alternative to the now obsolete EdgeDeflecter
+An alternative to the now obsolete [EdgeDeflector](https://github.com/da2x/EdgeDeflector)

+# Coming soon:
+- ability to change the search engine
+- tray icon for setup
+- ...